armory/docs/content/en/docs/release-notes/rn-armory-agent/agent-service/agent-service-v-0-6-6.md

 ---

 ## Fixes
-* Watch kubernetes kinds where agent has both "list" and "watch" permissions.
-Previously only "list" permission was verified, which resulted in repeated errors like "Failed to watch *unstructured.Unstructured: unknown" if a kind had list permission but didn't have watch permission.
+*  Resolved an issue that occured when watching Kubernetes kinds.
+The Agent now checks for both `list` and `watch` permissions.
+Previously, the Agent only checked for `list` permission, which resulted in errors like the following not being filtered out: `Failed to watch *unstructured.Unstructured: unknown`.